snjo/ScreenShotTool/README.md

 	☑ Food
 	☐ Cars
 	☑ Recipe

 	Your folder and file names in settings is:
 	D:\Captures\$w\$TAG
 	$d $t $TAG

 	The resulting output file name:
 	D:\Captures\WebBrowser\Food, Recipe\2024-05-13 13:44 Food, Recipe.png

-	If the no tags are enabled, a subfolder will not be created even though the \$TAG is present
+	If no tags are enabled, a subfolder will not be created even though the \$TAG is present

 The available tags are saved in %localappdata%\ScreenShotTool\TagData\tags.txt